 If your parents don't already have a financial planner, you should consider helping them find one.

-Even if they have always done their own financial planning and investing, there’s likely going to be a time when they don’t want to or can’t do it anymore, so building a relationship with a planner sooner rather than later is key.
+Even if they have always done their own financial planning and investing, there will likely be a time when they no longer want to or can’t do it, so building a relationship with a planner sooner rather than later is key.

 An advisor can help them manage their money throughout retirement and create a financial plan.